 Mind-Reading Computer

-There are difficult challenges:
+There are difficult

 Software from Nevenvision identifies 24 feature points on the face and tracks them in real time.
 Movement, shape and colour are then analyzed to identify gestures like a smile or eyebrows being raised.
 Combinations of these occurring over time indicate mental states.
 For example, a combination of a head nod, with a smile and eyebrows raised might mean interest.
 The relationship between observable head and facial displays and the corresponding hidden mental states over time is modeled using Dynamic Bayesian Networks.